annaschultz/annaschultz.github.io/_includes/about1.md

-Postdoctoral fellow, Program in Identity and Conflict
+Postdoctoral fellow, Program on Identity and Conflict

+Department of Political Science

 University of Pennsylvannia

-aes53[at]duke.edu
+anschul[at]sas.upenn.edu